Skip navigation

 :

-Need to enter more Product(s)/Service(s)?
+Need to enter more Tools or Technology Used?
 How many?

-20. Web Sites/Resources (List web sites or other resources where information about the occupation can be found.):
+18. Web Sites/Resources (List web sites or other resources where information about the occupation can be found.):

-21. (Optional: It may be helpful to indicate the reasons you are seeking this occupational code assignment.):
+19. (Optional: It may be helpful to indicate the reasons you are seeking this occupational code assignment.):

 Public Burden Statement: The U.S. Department of Labor, Employment and Training Administration may not conduct or sponsor, and persons are not required to respond to, this collection of information unless it displays a currently valid OMB control number.
 Public reporting burden for this collection of information, which is voluntary, is estimated to average 30 minutes per response, including the time for reviewing instructions, and completing and reviewing the collection of information.
 This is public information and there is no expectation of confidentiality.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Office of Workforce Investment (OWI), Attn: O*NET Project, Mail Stop S4231, 200 Constitution Ave.
 NW, Washington, DC 20210 (OMB Control Number 1205-0137).